Powered By Blogger

 Good day, all!

 This actually is the toughest nut to crack.
 Or rather, try to crack!
-Actually, I may include birth too, which is a myth along with this.
+Actually, I may include birth, too, which is a myth along with this.
 I may use the first-person singular method to deal with these.
 Enter the relativity, as I am not George, as it was a name used to represent my physical body largely, and basically, my activities associated with my body.
 A tip I got when I was attending the 'Art of Living' basic course introduced by Sri Sri Ravi Shankar in the late '90s.
 There was a question asked to all: when and at what age each remembered their presence in this world.
 In my case, it was age three when I was taken to my parish nunnery to join my pre-school, and I refused badly and came back home.
 So, practically, my life as George started from then only.
 I lived till then in this world without my persona, after, say, around 3 years after leaving my mother's womb(where, @ nine months of body building process, which may be dealt with sometime later).
-I assume that case may be the same for most human beings, and I am not sure of other living beings, and I never consider them as superior or inferior to us, and as we can go ahead and kill most of them legally for survival or as a game is never enough reason to make them inferior.
+I assume that case may be the same for most human beings, and I am not sure of other living beings, but I never consider them as superior or inferior to us, and as we can go ahead and kill most of them legally for survival or as a game, is never enough reason to make them inferior.

 To continue..